jordy-silva/ci-costa-brava-msp/README.md

 ## Testing

-The site has been tested in multiple browsers (Chrome, Chromium, Safari, Internet Explorer, FireFox), in multiple OS (OSx, Linux, Windows 10) and on multiple mobile devices (Android 7 phone & iPad mini) to ensure compatibility and responsiveness.
+The site has been tested in multiple browsers (Chrome, Chromium, Safari, FireFox), in multiple OS (MacOS, Linux) and on multiple mobile devices (Android 7 phone & iPad mini) to ensure compatibility and responsiveness.

 All links have been tested and all the ones linking to external websites open in a blank tab.